 According to the World Health Organization (WHO) survey, close to 1.25 million people die every year as a result of fatal road accidents across the world.
 HUD display, with its driver-assist display that reports timely events, has the potential to prevent accidents.
-In the early stages, HUD was extensively used in military aircraft, but the technology has matured and is finding broader applications in various fields such as automobiles, augmented reality in video games, and others.
+In the early stages, HUD was extensively used in military aircraft.
+Still, the technology has matured and is finding broader applications in various fields, such as automobiles, augmented reality in video games, and others.
 The paramountcy of HUD display crops up during low visibility weather conditions such as winter, rainy, and snowfall.
-HUD screen displays the information such as blind turns on the road ahead, direction, distance covered and left, speed of the car, etc.
+HUD screen displays information such as blind turns on the road ahead, direction, distance covered and left, speed of the car, etc.

 North America is focusing on building its automotive sector, with an emphasis on safety and security levels.
 However, several automotive manufacturers from the U.S. are incorporating recent advancements in heads-up display technology to ensure safety measures in futuristic vehicles.
 The U.S has one of the most advanced automotive sectors with a penchant for advanced and powerful automobiles.
 Several OEMs are providing heads-up displays in their various premium models, including Ford, Tesla, and Land Rover.